Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	- Choosing Bikes over cars
 	- Especially in Oxford not great for cars
-	- Consumers more health concession bike good exercise
+	- Consumers more health concession bike good exercise Political tensentions are high all over the world

 ##### Porter's Five Forces Analysis